idcrook/i-dotfiles/README.md

 -	[Raspberry Pi OS](%40ubuntu/README-Raspbian.md) (based on Debian)
 -	[Ubuntu](%40ubuntu/README.md) variants including on [WSL2](%40ubuntu/README-Ubuntu-WSL2-20.04.md) or [Raspberry Pi](%40ubuntu/README-Ubuntu-on-RasPi.md)

-Additional installation instructions are present in respective `README.md` files.

 #### General Idea

+Refer to specific "Starting point" `README.md` files above for specific details.

-Assumes GNU `stow` is installed (usually via a package manager).
-It will generally go as follows.
+Assumes `git` and GNU `stow` are available/installed (usually via a package manager).
+In general, it will go as follows:

-Refer to specific `README.md` files for additional details.

 1. Clone this repository: